ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 ### Static class TimeoutToReceiveResponseException

-Exeption, that throwed when the response to the request did not  arrive during the `maxTimeMsToWaitResponse`.
+Exception, that throwed when the response to the request did not arrive during the max time for waiting response on request.

 ## Class ResponsiveWebSocketClient

+* extends `ResponsiveWebSocketConnection`

 ### new ResponsiveWebSocketClient()